stinaq/education/CSS/selector-reference.md

     	</div>
     </div>

 Sibling selector
 ----------------
-**element + element**
+**element ~ element**

-Selects all elements that are placed immediately after another elements, at the same level
+Selects all elements that are placed after another elements, at the same level

-    .all-inputs + input {
+    .all-inputs ~ input {
     	font-size: 24px;
     }